Urban planner: United Kingdom

 Those wishing to be a town planner, in the United Kingdom, first must complete a degree in a relevant discipline and then complete a final year in the form of a masters in town and country planning which must be accredited by the Royal Town Planning Institute (RTPI), or a four-year degree encapsulating all aspects.
 They can then become eligible to be a member of the RTPI, but must first complete two years work based training, to be a full, chartered member.

 Town planners in the UK are responsible for all aspects of the built environment, wherever you are within the UK a town planner will have at sometime planned the built aspects of the environment.
 Local planning authorities grant planning permission to individuals, private builders and corporations, and employed officers of these authorities (which usually is a specific council for an area) involved in the decision-making process are referred to as planning officers (though those employed with a specialisation may have a different role title, such as conservation officer or landscape officer).

 United States

 Planners in the U.S. typically complete an undergraduate or graduate degree from a university offering the program of study.
 Professional certification is only offered through the American Institute of Certified Planners (AICP), a branch of the American Planning Association.
 To gain AICP certification, a planner must meet specific educational and experience requirements, as well as pass an exam covering the nature and practice of the discipline.
 Although AICP certification is not required to be a practicing planner, it does serve as a means in which a planner can verify his or her professional expertise.
+Although most states do not require any sort of certification to be appointed as a planner, the state of New Jersey requires all professional planners to undergo certification from the State Board of Professional Planners.
+This requirement does not apply to other planning-adjacent professions, such as land surveyors, engineers, or registered architects.